-Because the data are so limited, it is difficult to evaluate the relative importance of lost fishing gear, as opposed to other anthropogenic activities and natural processes, as a cause of mortalities to marine organisms.
-One can, however, to some extent document the level to which marine litter and debris due to man's activities is present in the marine environment and the relative amount attributable to fishing.
-What follows relates primarily to those items of debris, fishing generated or otherwise, having a direct and potentially life-threatening impact on marine life.
+Because the data are so limited, it is difficult to evaluate the relative importance of lost fishing gear, in contrast to other anthropogenic activities and natural processes, as a cause of mortalities to marine organisms.
+However, one can, to some extent, document the level to which marine litter and debris resulting from human activity is present in the marine environment, and the relative amount attributable to fishing.
+What follows relates primarily to those items of debris, fishing-generated or otherwise, having a direct and potentially life-threatening impact on marine life.
 It is important to note that much of the debris found in the oceans may be either inert (glass, etc.) or biodegradable (paper, organics, etc.) and, while aesthetically unpleasing, of little consequence to marine life.

-As noted in Section 4.4, the only quantitative information on lost fishing gear in the North Sea is the unpublished MAFF Cirolana 7/91 data (Pope, pers. comm.).
-The trawl used in this survey collected 2.17 kg/hr of debris, of which 1.07 kg (49%) was directly attributable to fishing activities.
-Discarded or lost netting made up 24% (0.528 kg/hr).
-In addition, a paper, based on visual observations, describing the overall and relative distributions of floating marine litter in some areas of the North Sea indicated that nylon netting and rope represented only a small proportion of the debris encountered (Dixon and Dixon, 1983).
+As noted in Section 4.6, the only quantitative information on lost fishing gear in the North Sea is the unpublished MAFF Cirolana 7/91 data (J.G.
+Pope, pers. comm.).
+The trawl used in this survey collected 2.17 kg hr-1 of debris, of which 1.07 kg (49%) was directly attributable to fishing activities.
+Discarded or lost netting made up 24% (0.528 kg hr-1).
+A second paper describing the overall and relative distributions of floating marine litter in some areas of the North Sea based on visual observations indicated that nylon netting and rope represented only a small proportion of the debris encountered (Dixon and Dixon, 1983).
 Other categories of items (metal and glass, man-made wood items, paper and cardboard, and plastics) were all more frequently observed.
 As most lost nets would be submerged, this observed frequency must greatly underestimate their true abundance.

-It should be recognized that some portion of the debris which cannot be documented as of fishing origin does, in fact, come from fishing activities.
+It should be recognized that some portion of the debris which cannot be documented as stemming from fishing origin, in fact, is derived from fishing activities.
 Much of the packaging and wastes from the maintenance and operation of fishing vessels and from the at-sea sustenance of their crews is known to be discarded at sea.
 Although unaesthetic, and whether degradable or not, little of the debris can be shown to be harmful to marine organisms.
-Exceptions to this, noted in Section 4.4, involve entanglements in nets, packing straps, and other plastic debris and the ingestion of debris by some organisms.
+Exceptions to this, noted in Section 4.6, involve entanglements in nets, packing straps, and other plastic debris, and the ingestion of debris by some organisms.

 The Canadian Department of Fisheries and Oceans (DFO) data provides some insight into the abundance and hazards of marine debris to fish (Rowell, working doc.
 9).
-For 1,070 sea trips on the Scotian Shelf, onboard observers recorded a total of 260 incidents where marine organisms were either internally or externally affected by plastic debris (98% fish, 2% shellfish).
-Nearly half of these incidents involved porbeagle sharks (Lamna nasus) with strapping bands about their bodies.
+For 1070 sea trips on the Scotian Shelf, onboard observers recorded a total of 260 incidents where marine organisms were either internally or externally affected by plastic debris (98% fish, 2% shellfish).
+Nearly half of these incidents involved porbeagle sharks Lamna nasus with strapping bands about their bodies.
 Over a 38-day period, one Faroe Islands long-liner, directing for porbeagle sharks, captured 26 with packing or strapping bands on them.
 All showed some level of damage to the skin and in two cases the bands had cut deeply enough for the skin to heal over them.
 The majority of other cases involved fish which had ingested pieces of plastic bags or rope or were entangled in discarded monofilament nets.
-For the Southern Ocean, Slip and Burton (1991) noted the entanglement of fur seals (Arctocephalus gazella) in plastic strapping as well as plastic ingestion by seabirds.
-The same authors report fur seals being observed entangled in fishing gear.
+For the southern oceans, Slip and Burton (1991) noted the entanglement of fur seals Arctocephalus gazella in plastic strapping as well as plastic ingestion by seabirds.
+The same authors report observations of fur seals entangled in fishing gear.